Renault surprised the automotive industry when it announced its attention to enter the European pickup truck market with the Alaskan.

 It will be launched in South America in the first quarter of 2017, and is expected to hit UK dealerships in September 2017.

-Specifications have yet to be announced for the UK’s version of the Renault Alaskan, but its predicated that there will be more trim levels than just the Business and Business+ trims offered on most Renault LCVs.
+Specifications have yet to be announced for the UK’s version of the Renault Alaskan, but it’s predicted that there will be more trim levels than just the Business and Business+ trims offered on most Renault LCVs.

 We know that there will be a long specification list, consisting of the choice of two touchscreen displays (a standard five-inch or a more integrated seven-inch display with satellite navigation), reversing cameras, dual-zone climate control, voice-activated controls, and all the usual high-tech features you would expect.

 The 2.46 cubic metre load bed is one of the largest in its class, measuring up to 1,560mm wide and 1,788mm on the extended-cab and 1,578mm on the double-cab.
 Payload, however, is well below average at around 1,045kg on the double-cab (most in this segment offer over 1,100kg).

-Renault is relying on Nissan’s expertise for the four-wheel drive system, which has a proven track record in the likes of the Nissan NP300 Navara, Nissan Pathfinder and Nissan X-Trail.
+Renault is relying on Nissan’s expertise for the four-wheel-drive system, which has a proven track record in the likes of the Nissan Navara, Pathfinder and X-Trail.
 The system will have three settings; 2Hi, 4Hi, 4Lo and locking centre-diff at the push of a button.

-Again, prices are yet to be announced but a spokesperson for the company explained the Renault Alaskan will be pitched towards the mid-low price range, meaning prices will start around £19,000 to £20,000 plus VAT, and extending up to around £23,000 to £24,000 plus VAT for the top-of-the-range models.
+Prices are yet to be announced but a spokesperson for the company explained the Renault Alaskan will be pitched towards the mid-low price range, meaning prices will start around £20,000 plus VAT, and extending up to around £24,000 plus VAT for the top-of-the-range models.
 UK deliveries are expected to begin in September 2017.